International Exam Policies and Procedures

-At Brown, international diploma or certificate exam scores can serve three main purposes: to place into higher level courses, to obtain course credit (which is not identical to concentration credit), or to qualify for advanced standing in order to graduate in fewer than eight semesters.
+At Brown, international diploma or certificate exam scores can serve one or more of the following purposes: to place into higher level courses, to obtain course credit (which is not identical to concentration credit), or to qualify for advanced standing in order to graduate in fewer than eight semesters.
 Read below for University and department policies related to these three areas.

 TO PLACE INTO HIGHER LEVEL COURSES

 Students may use international exam scores to place into higher-level courses at Brown.
 For example, a score of 6 on the International Baccalaureate (IB) Higher-Level Economics exam places a student out of Econ 0110 and allows the student to enroll in Econ 1110 (but does not result in transcript notation of credit for Econ 0110).
 Students with qualifying scores may register for more advanced courses with the instructor’s override even if their documentation has yet to be received by Brown.
-Students wishing to place into a higher level course using an exam score that is not listed on the equivalence chart below should consult with the appropriate academic department; the Dean of the College Office does not determine placement.
+Students wishing to place into a higher level course using an exam score that is not listed on the equivalency chart below should consult with the appropriate academic department; the Dean of the College Office does not determine placement.